slightlyskepticalpotat/file-visualiser/README.md

 # file-visualiser
 Visualises any computer file as an image.
 Applications include forensics, CTF, and art.
+The process is as follows:

+1. Extract data from file
+2. Render data to image
+3. Display or save image

 ## Install
 ```bash